Unilang/tweeny/README.md

 - Use `camelCase`, but try to avoid multi word names as hard as possible
 - Document code using Doxygen
 - Implementation details should go inside `tweeny::detail` namespace.
-- Template implementations should go into a `.tcc` file
+- Template implementations should go into a `.cpp` file

 ## Examples: